amaranth-lang/rfcs/text/0002-interfaces.md

   * `signature.members.create()` creates a dictionary of members from it.
 This is a helper method for the common part of `signature.create()`.
 For every member of the signature, the dictionary contains a value equal to:
     * If the member is a port, `Signal(member.shape, reset=member.reset)`.
     * If the member is a signature, `member.signature.create()` for `Out` members, and `member.signature.flip().create()` for `In` members.
   * `signature.create()` creates an interface object from this signature.
-To do this, it creates a fresh `object()` and replaces its dictionary with the result of `signature.members.create()`.
+To do this, it creates a fresh `amaranth.lib.wiring.Interface()` (which is essentially an empty class) and replaces its dictionary with the result of `signature.members.create()`.
 This method is expected to be routinely overridden in `Signature` subclasses to perform actions specific to a particular signature.

 ### Interface connection

-Interface objects may be connected to each other using the `amaranth.lib.component.connect(m, first, *rest)` free function.
+Interface objects may be connected to each other using the `amaranth.lib.wiring.connect(m, *objects)` free function.

 This function connects interface objects that satisfy the following requirements:
-* For every port member with a given `path` and `first_shape` in `first`, there is a port member with the same `path` in each of `rest` with shape `rest_shape`, where `Shape.cast(first_shape) == Shape.cast(rest_shape)`, and there are no other members in any of `rest`.
-In other words, the width and signedness of all of port members must be equal, but the shape-castable objects specifying the width and signedness do not have to be.
+* The set of members (considered by their paths) is exactly the same for each of the objects.
-  * It is expected that any mismatch in signatures will be resolved (through wrappers, mutating signature members, or otherwise) before interfaces are being connected.
+* For each given path, all members are either signature members or port members.
-* Either:
+* For each given path where all members are port members, the width of every member with the same path is equal, though the exact types of the objects returned by the `.shape` property may differ.
-  1. There is exactly one interface object in `rest`, and for every pair of members `first_member` and `rest_member`, `first_member.flow == ~rest_member.flow`.
+* For each given path where all members are port members, the reset values of all members with the same path must match.
-  2. There is any amount of interfaces in `rest`, and for every pair of members `first_member` and `rest_member`, `first_member.flow == Out` and `rest_member.flow == In`.
+* For each given path where all members are port members, exactly one member has an `Out` flow.

-In both of the cases (1) and (2), the function, for each pair of an input port and an output of port with the same path, the function connects these as follows:
+The `Out` port member is connected to the `In` port members with the same path as follows:
 ```python
 m.d.comb += output_port.eq(input_port)
 ```